Get Puppet Enterprise First 10 nodes are free!

 For years the tech industry has had a dubious relationship with the words "master" and “slave,” utilizing them to denote how software instances and machines relate to each other.
 The name “Puppet Master” originated as a playful twist on “puppet master,” a term that is problematic in its own right.
-Puppet avoided the worst connotations by using the "master/agent" paradigm in its software architecture, but we recognize that the distinction is not enough.
+Puppet avoided the worst connotations by using the "master/agent" paradigm in its software architecture, but we recognize that the distinction is not enough and have moved to establish alternatives to master-slave terminology.

 In 2014 we began the technical work of replacing the "master" service with compiler threads running within the server.
 Today the Puppet Master only exists in vestiges: config settings, documentation references, and concepts that we talk about in the community.
 But we never undertook a comprehensive effort to change language everywhere it existed.
 The words “master,” “server,” “compiler,” “Puppet Server,” “master node,” “server node,” “compiler node,” and others are conflated throughout our ecosystem, sometimes used interchangeably when they should not be, and often in reference to the wrong part of the stack.